 Another option for families interested in a water burial is to use the patented Flow, the Ice Urn.
 This special urn was recently introduced in the U.S. market and is made entirely from a block of ice - arguably one of the most eco-friendly memorials available.
 The urn floats gracefully on the water for a period of time before melting and gracefully spreading the ashes of a loved one.

 With the growing number of people choosing cremation over burial, more and more memorial options continue to come available for cremated ashes.
 With so many interesting and uplifting options, it can be a challenge for some to decide on just one memorial.
 Many people now choose to scatter some of the ashes then have another memorial with some or all of the remaining ashes.
-This can include a tree burial with The Living Urn, incorporating ashes in jewelry or a special stone, or having the ashes infused in a beautiful glass decorative piece that can be cherished for many years to come.
+This can include a tree burial with The Living Urn, including them in an indoor urn with a bonsai tree or houseplant, incorporating ashes in jewelry or a special stone, or having the ashes infused in a beautiful glass decorative piece that can be cherished for many years to come.

 More About Cremation and Ashes